 Back to Top

-All drivers who operate a University owned, rented or leased 15-passenge or 12-passenger van must comply with all State of Tennessee laws, the laws of other jurisdictions in which the vehicle is operated and University policies, procedures, rules, and instructions.
+All drivers who operate a University owned, rented or leased 15-passenger or 12-passenger van must comply with all State of Tennessee laws, the laws of other jurisdictions in which the vehicle is operated and University policies, procedures, rules, and instructions.

 Back to Top